pingcap/tidb-dev-guide/contribute-to-tidb/review-a-pr-stage.md

 ### Documentation

-If a PR changes how users build, test, interact with, or release code, the reviewer are supposed to check whether it also updates related documentation, such as READMEs, and any generated reference docs.
+During the code review, if you notice that a PR changes how users build, test, interact with, or release code, you must check whether it also updates the related documentation such as READMEs and any generated reference docs.

-If a PR deletes or deprecates code, it should consider whether the documentation should also be deleted.
+Similarly, if a PR deletes or deprecates code, you must check whether or not the corresponding documentation should also be deleted.

-If documentation is missing, the reviewer should ask for it.
+If any documentation updates are missing, you can request the PR author to add the updates.

 #### Error Handling

-Be careful with error or exception handling.
-This is one of the most common places for bugs.
+Because errors and exceptions handling are one of the most possible places for bugs, during the code review, you must be as prudent as possible and ask yourself the following questions:

 * Does the test cover the error code path?
 * Does a panic make the whole process exit for server services?